sbenzo99/fss_se_assigment_g10/Readme.md

 For defects versus CC we obtain

-- Pearson correlation around zero point sixty seven
+- Pearson correlation around 0.67
-- Spearman correlation around zero point fifty six
+- Spearman correlation around 0.56

 Both values indicate a moderate positive correlation.
 Files with higher CC tend to appear more often in bug fix commits, although the relationship is noisier than the almost linear LoC versus CC case.